 For instance, let’s say you purchase an Annapolis investment property for $100,000.
 You charge $800 a month in rent, spend $200 a month on expenses, and have zero equity built up.

-$800 rent – $200 in expenses = $600/month cash flow ($7,200 annually).
+- Here’s the calculation: $800 rent – $200 in expenses = $600/month cash flow ($7,200 annually).

-With zero equity built in, your ROI becomes $7,200/$100,000 = .072, or 7.2%.
+- With zero equity built-in, your ROI becomes $7,200/$100,000 = .072, or 7.2%.

-Though there is no exact number to aim for, in general you should hope for an ROI between 6% – 10% (or higher) to truly know your investment is working for you, not against you.
+Of course, things become more complex when you have built up equity and you have financed your rental.
+Luckily, there are plenty of online ROI calculators to help you with the calculations.
+Though there is no exact number to aim for, in general, you should hope for an ROI between 6% – 10% (or higher) to truly know your investment is working for you, not against you.

-Ways to Increase Your Rental Property ROI
+5 Ways to Increase Your Rental Property’s ROI

-1. New Roof
+1. Invest In A New Roof

 - Include outside furniture such as lawn chairs and a table set